MongoDB + Raspberry Pi (without building anything!)

 Note: Some people have had trouble with carriage returns in the

-file, so it might be a good idea to rundos2unix
+mongodfile, so it might be a good idea to rundos2unixon that file.

 Starting it up